What is this?

 You need to know the name of your RSS/Atom file.
 It is usually something like feed.xml, atom.xml or rss.xml.
 You may be able to use the Feed Analyzer to help you find it.
 These examples use feed.xml, but you should replace it with the name of your feed file.

-Add a line to your feed.xmlfile.
+Add a line to your feed.xml file.
 At the top of the file, it will look like:

 <?xml version="1.0" encoding="UTF-8"?>